margkam/the-dismal-science/process.md

 #### From FRED - Federal Reserve Bank of St. Louis
 - NBER based Recession Indicators for the United States from the Period following the Peak through the Trough (https://fred.stlouisfed.org/series/USREC)
+- Real Gross Domestic Product (https://fred.stlouisfed.org/series/GDPC1)
 - 10-Year Treasury Constant Maturity Minus 3-Month Treasury Constant Maturity (https://fred.stlouisfed.org/series/T10Y3MM)
 - Gross Private Domestic Investment (https://fred.stlouisfed.org/series/GPDI)
 - Unemployment Rate (https://fred.stlouisfed.org/series/UNRATE)

 #### From DESTA - Design of Free Trade Agreements
-- List of treaties in dyadic form (https://www.designoftradeagreements.org/downloads/)
+- List of treaties in dyadic form (https://www.designoftradeagreements.org/downloads/), which we cite under their instructions:
+Dür, Andreas, Leonardo Baccini and Manfred Elsig.
+2014.
+“The Design of International Trade Agreements: Introducing a New Database”.
+Review of International Organizations, 9(3): 353-375.

 ### Data Processing

 All of these datasets were downloadable in CSV format.
 For most of them, we used D3's CSV parser, and minimal additional data processing was needed.
-The US recession dataset contained a flag for every month indicating if it was a recession or not; this was converted into a much smallr dataset in which each item is a recession (with start and end dates) intead of a month.
+The US recession dataset contained a flag for every month indicating if it was a recession or not; this was converted into a much smaller dataset in which each item is a recession (with start and end dates) intead of a month.

 We have also included a dyadic dataset of bi- and multilateral free trade agreements for our optional dendrogram.
-The src/resources directory contains a python script we wrote to parse the CSV and construct a JSON hierarchy of regions and countries of the world using the identifiers in this dataset.
-This tree structure in JSON format will enable us to use hierarchical edge bundling with a radial dendrogram.
+The src/resources directory contains python scripts we wrote to parse the CSV and construct a JSON hierarchy of regions and countries of the world using the identifiers in this dataset.
+The free trade agreements signed are then included under one of each pair of countries that signed it.
+This tree structure in JSON format enabled us to use hierarchical edge bundling with a radial dendrogram.
 The JSON file we generated is in the src/data directory.

 ## Exploratory Data Analysis: